Passport Expiration Date: What are the Rules to Travel?

 1. How expired or lost passports can be replaced

 Expired or lost passports.
 Under EU rules, all travellers (including infants) need a valid ID card or passport to travel.
-But, if you have: lost your passport or had it stolen. realised that your passport has expired.
-EU countries have systems in place to deal with such cases.
-It is, though, up to each EU country to decide whether and/or when ...
+But, if you have: EU countries have systems in place to deal with such cases.
+It is, though, up to each EU country to decide whether and/or when it allows EU citizens to enter or exit their territory without a valid travel ...

 3. May I travel in Schengen zone with an expired EU passport?